Skip to content

 Can residents moonlight?

 Yes.
-Residents who have a California license and are in good academic standing may moonlight after their second year.
+Residents who have a California license and are in good academic standing may moonlight in their PGY3 year.

 How do I get to Santa Rosa?